ollyd/news-feed-app/readme.md

-# A configurable new feed
+# A configurable news feed

 Uses Webpack to bundle all JavaScript and CSS dependencies.